J-Garcke-SCAI/scientific-computing-2-2021/README.md

 You can learn some more about python and numpy using the provided two notebooks
 - Introduction to Python.ipynb
 - Introduction to NumPy.ipynb

-When you have worked on the tasks from sheet 1, stage and push your work to your repository.
-Create a pull request with the changes you made.